Current Students

 If my family cannot attend the ceremony, can they watch it online afterwards?

-Yes, the ceremony will be livestreamed online and recorded.
-The link will be posted to the SPH Commencement webpage shortly after the event takes place.
+The recording will be posted to the SPH Commencement webpage shortly after the event takes place.

 Will there be additional receptions for graduates in my academic program?